 Nitrite-free bacons have been marketed in the UK before, with some infused with naturally occurring nitrites from vegetables such as celery.

-The Naked range - developed in response to a 2015 WHO report that singled out nitrites as carcinogenic - was the first in the UK to contain zero nitrites, Finnebrogue claimed.
-It is cured using a blend of Mediterranean fruit and spice extracts to give the pork its characteristic pink colouring, add flavour and match the shelf life of traditionally produced bacon and ham.
-“By removing the nitrites, bacon is no longer a category one [cancer] risk.
-It moves into the same level as meat, which is an unproven carcinogen,” Lynn said.
+But the Naked range - which took an investment of £14m by Finnebrogue to develop - was the first to contain zero nitrites, the supplier claimed.
+It instead used curing technology developed by Spanish company Prosur, blending Mediterranean fruit and spice extracts to give pork its characteristic pink colouring, add flavour and match the shelf life of traditionally produced bacon and ham.

 “For more than a decade I have insisted we do not touch bacon until we could make it better and safer,” said Finnebrogue chairman Denis Lynn.
 “I’ve been all over the world to figure out a way to make bacon without nitrites - and up to now we’d never made a single rasher of bacon.